document Click here for video text (17 KB)

 SAR Confidentiality Breach Line

-There is a dedicated helpline (0800 234 6657) for reporting sectors to raise any concerns about the inappropriate use of SARs (by end users) or breaches of SARs confidentiality.
+There is a dedicated helpline (0207 238 1860) for reporting sectors to raise any concerns about inappropriate use of SARs (by end users) or breaches of SAR confidentiality.

-This is a free number which operates 09.00 to 17.00 Monday to Friday.
-It should be used for reporting breaches of confidentiality only.
+This is a 24 hour line available from Monday to Sunday.
+This number is for reporting breaches of confidentiality only.

 Contact the UKFIU